-However, campaign groups argue the bigger problem is using RPI as the index to set prices rather than the Consumer Prices Index (CPI), which is considered more accurate and is generally far lower (it was 2.1% in July).
+However, campaign groups argue that commuters are being ripped off by using RPI as the index to set prices rather than the Consumer Prices Index (CPI), which is considered more accurate and is generally far lower (it was 2.1% in July).

-CPI is used as the approved benchmark for uprating benefits like the State Pension and it’s usually lower than RPI.
+CPI is already used as the approved benchmark for uprating benefits like the State Pension, for example.

-Despite RPI no longer being a National Statistic, continues to be used to determine things like train fares, even though the measure is not recommended by the ONS.
+Despite RPI no longer being a national statistic, it continues to be used to determine things such as train fares, even though the measure is not recommended by the ONS.

 We've written more about the unfair way inflation is applied over here.

 How to beat the hikes

 If you have the funds to pay for your season ticket upfront, consider taking out a cashback credit card.

 The American Express Platinum Cashback Everyday Credit Card pays 5% for the first three months of spending (capped at £100), so buying a £2,000 season ticket would get you £100 back.

 For more detailed tips to save, check out our guides: cheap rail season tickets: six ways to cut costs and cheap train tickets: cut the cost of UK rail travel.

 Be the first to comment